METEO 3 Lesson 5 Images

 Text description of the “traditional” IR image image.

 The image is a black-and-white infrared satellite picture of the United States, showing cloud cover across the country.
-It depicts the continental U.S. with state boundaries highlighted.
-In the central U.S., particularly over Oklahoma and surrounding states, there is a concentration of thick cloud cover, indicating potential storm activity.
+It depicts the continental U.S. in dark grey with state boundaries highlighted in white.
+In the central U.S., particularly over Oklahoma and surrounding states, there is a concentration of thick cloud cover.
 The western part of the U.S. is mostly clear except for some cloud formations along the Pacific Northwest.
-The eastern part shows a significant cloud mass extending over the Atlantic Ocean.
-The temperature scale at the bottom ranges from -75 to 55 degrees, possibly indicating cloud top temperatures.
+Significant cloud cover is also present over the southeast US from Florida eastward into the Atlantic Ocean.
+The temperature scale at the bottom ranges from -75 to 35 degrees Celsius, indicating cloud top temperatures.

 Credit: NCAR